 Technology Automates Emergency Response for More Speed and Accuracy.

-PITTSBURGH, March 22, 2018 – Prince George’s County, MD is the latest municipality to implement Automated Secure Alarm Protocol (ASAP), a technology designed to automate communication between alarm monitoring central stations and public safety dispatch/911 centers.
+PITTSBURGH, August 1, 2018 – Chester County, PA is the latest municipality to implement Automated Secure Alarm Protocol (ASAP), a technology designed to automate communication between alarm monitoring central stations and public safety dispatch/911 centers.

 Electronic data transmission results in the following benefits for residents and first responders:

-With ASAP delivering alarm notification information directly from central stations to public safety answering points (PSAPs) and public safety dispatch centers via computer rather than by phone, the municipality expects alarm response times to drop significantly.
-These benefits will extend across Prince George’s County police, fire and emergency medical services.
+Chester County receives approximately 23,000 emergency calls at its dispatch center monthly.
+On average, 1,400 of these calls come from central stations.
+With ASAP delivering alarm notification information directly from central stations to public safety answering points (PSAPs) via computer rather than by phone, the county expects alarm response times to drop to a 90 seconds or less.
+These benefits will extend across Chester County police, fire and emergency medical services, according to Haynes.

-ASAP was formed following a partnership between The Monitoring Association (formerly the Central Station Alarm Association) and the Association of Public Safety, with Vector Security President and CEO Pam Petrow co-chairing the committee.
+ASAP was formed in partnership between The Monitoring Association and the Association of Public Safety, with Vector Security President and CEO Pamela J. Petrow co-chairing the committee.

 For more information on the benefits and features of ASAP, visit www.vectorsecurity.com/asap.